findy-network/findy-agent-auth/README.md

 # findy-agent-auth

-Authentication services for Findy agency
+Authentication services for Findy agency.

 Includes WebAuthn sample server.
 That will work as a reference implementation how to allocate `findy-agent` cloud agents from fido2 compatible web wallets.